Files

 Referencing files in a run

 Pass the paths you uploaded in the files array.
-Boxer checks that all listed files exist before spawning the container — the request fails with 400 if any are missing.
+Boxer bind-mounts each file read-only at /<path> inside the container and checks that all listed files exist before spawning — the request fails with 400 if any are missing.
+The container cannot modify uploaded files; if the workload needs to write, have it write to /output/ instead.

 - Python